tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/README.md

 #### Question 9: How does the training history differ from the previous model, for the training and validation sets?
 What does this tell us about the generalisation of the model?

+The accuracy rate of this training history achieves 0.979 for the validation set and 0.9966 for the training set respectively, which are much higher than 0.927 and 0.925 from the previous model.
+Moreover, the accurary rate for the validation set keeps increasing until it peaks at epoch 9 with the value 0.979, whereas in the previous model for the validation set, it has a pre-mature stop at epoch 4.

+It tells that the generalization of this model is pretty good, though it performs worse on the validation set compared with accuracy rate from the training set, but the accuracy rate for the validation set keeps growing and it reaches higher accuracy rate with 0.979.

+#### Question 10: How does the new model’s accuracy on test set classification differ from the previous model?
+Why do you think this is?

+The new model's accuracy on the test set is 0.9814, which is much higher than the accuracy from the previous model.

+It is because the generalization of this new model is good, so it can predict more accurately for the unknown patterns in the test set.